 If networking is a bad word for you, you may be thinking about it all wrong.
 Perhaps you associate networking with going to events where everyone is chatting everyone up and trading business cards.

-When you use the word networking, you may automatically put pressure on yourself to succeed.
+When you think of the need to network, you may automatically put pressure on yourself to succeed.
 That pressure makes networking feel like a negative thing.

 If you change your mindset about networking, you can start to enjoy the benefits it brings.
 You’ll have a great number of people who know who you are and more opportunities for yourself than you ever dreamed possible.